 She cries her heart out and believes she is inferior.
 She cries for a long time and afterwards never dares to transfer her imagination into reality.
 (Emotional Maturity 6 years)

-Her behaviour indicates an emotional overexcitability.
+Her behaviour indicates an emotional overexcitability combined with an asynchronous development.

 Ann, 8 years old